acapellan/AggreGator/assignments/user_stories.md

 | community so that I am able to feel a sense of        |
 | belonging and community.                              |

-## For graduates working in the industry
+## For graduates working in industry

 | A desire to pay it forward                         |
 |----------------------------------------------------|